LAPaL was launched in May 2021 as the first go-to resource for information on long-acting technologies patents and licences.

-LAPaL is a non-exhaustive source of information on long-acting platform technologies in a disease-agnostic approach.
+LAPaL is a non-exhaustive source of information on long-acting platform technologies and compounds in a disease-agnostic approach.
 When a platform technology is being developed in association with a therapeutic agent or agents, these are listed as potential applications.

 Initially, LAPaL is focusing on long-acting technologies that have foreseen applications with potential impact for global health.
 The scope is therefore wide, although initially prioritising technologies with applications to relieve health conditions in line with MPP and Unitaid historic mandates: HIV, tuberculosis, hepatitis and malaria prevention and treatment.
 A particular attention is given to multi-purpose technologies targeting for example HIV and another viral infection or HIV and pregnancy.
-Potential applications to other APIs and other health areas are also listed.
+Potential applications to other medicines and other health areas are also listed.

 As a long-acting technology developer, you can submit your technology to LAPaL, or we will reach out to you to fact-check your technology profile that we would have put together using publicly available information.
 You will have the opportunity to provide information about the technology properties, development stage, potential applications and the most relevant patents and licences.

-If you are curious about long-acting technologies, LAPaL might be a go-to resource for you, whether you are a tech innovator or not.
+If you are curious about long-acting therapeutics, LAPaL might be a go-to resource for you, whether you are a tech innovator or not.
 All LAPaL users are welcome to contribute to this collaborative tool.
 We will be happy to hear your thoughts and discuss your proposals to help us improve the database content, looks and features.

 A long-acting technology with potential public health benefit might end up in LAPaL either through direct submission by the innovator or through MPP curation and reach out to innovator for support in submission.
 In both cases, we envisage a close collaboration with the innovator to ensure they are associated to all relevant updates to their technologies.